Bread faults, causes and remedies: a systematic diagnostic guide for volume, crust, crumb and flavour defects

 2. How to use this guide

-contain the full structured data.
-This article provides the explanatory context for each
+The fault tables below (covering volume, crust, crumb, shape, staling, microbiology and flavour) contain the full structured data.
+This article provides the explanatory context for each category, highlights the most common faults, and maps them to Domson catalogue products.

 3. Process parameter targets

 Different bread types have different requirements.
-The comparison table table-process-parameters
+The comparison table below gives full parameters; key targets are:

-Dough temperature after mixing: 26–28°C for wheat tin bread and soft rolls; 28–30°C for rye-wheat; 24–26°C for long-ferment sourdough. [src-083, ss-optimax-free, ss-rye-stabil-free] At the extremes: below 22°C yeast activity is very slow; above 35°C unwanted bacteria (including rope organisms) become active.
+Dough temperature after mixing: 26–28°C for wheat tin bread and soft rolls; 28–30°C for rye-wheat; 24–26°C for long-ferment sourdough.
+At the extremes: below 22°C yeast activity is very slow; above 35°C unwanted bacteria (including rope organisms) become active.

-Salt: Professional UK standard is 1.8–2.2% on flour weight. [src-098] Below 1.5%: bland flavour, dough spreading.
+Salt: Professional UK standard is 1.8–2.2% on flour weight.
+Below 1.5%: bland flavour, dough spreading.
 Above 2.5%: yeast inhibition, volume loss.
 Note (pre-packaged bread): At typical recipe hydration and bake-off, 1.8–2.2% on flour equates to approximately 1.2–1.5 g salt per 100 g finished bread, which exceeds the UK PHE 2024 voluntary maximum of 1.01 g/100 g for pre-packaged plain bread.
 Verify against current UK salt reduction targets before use in pre-packaged formulations.

-Fresh yeast: typically 1.5–3.0% for tin bread, up to 5.0% for soft rolls, as low as 0.1–0.5% for long-ferment sourdoughs. [src-085]
+Fresh yeast: typically 1.5–3.0% for tin bread, up to 5.0% for soft rolls, as low as 0.1–0.5% for long-ferment sourdoughs.

-Final proof: 35–40°C / 80–85% RH for most wheat breads. [src-087] Outside this window: cold proof = under-proof; dry proof = skin formation; excessive humidity = blistering.
+Final proof:35–40°C / 80–85% RH for most wheat breads.
+Outside this window: cold proof = under-proof; dry proof = skin formation; excessive humidity = blistering.

 Core internal temperature at bake end: minimum 95°C — essential for full starch gelatinisation and kill of vegetative pathogens.
 Important (food safety): rope-forming Bacillus spores survive all conventional bread baking temperatures regardless of the core temperature achieved; reaching 95°C does not prevent rope spoilage.
 Rope control relies on acidification (dough pH ≤5.0–5.4) and rigorous equipment hygiene, not elevated baking temperature.
-See Section 9.2. [src-083, src-095]
+See Section 9.2.

 4. Volume defects

-Volume defects are the most common category of bread fault and the most frequently linked to improper fermentation management. [src-083, src-104]
+Volume defects are the most common category of bread fault and the most frequently linked to improper fermentation management.

 4.1 Insufficient volume